tradingview/lightweight-charts/website/docs/migrations/from-v4-to-v5.md

 ### Attaching the Watermark

-To use the Primitive, you need to attach it to a Pane:
+To use the plugin, you need pass a pane object to the `createTextWatermark` function.
+The pane object specifies where the watermark should be attached:

 1. **Single Pane**: If you're using only one pane, you can easily fetch it using `chart.panes()[0]`.
 2. **Multiple Panes**: For charts with multiple panes, you'll need to specify which pane to attach the watermark to.